 Shanna Germain joins Brandon, Mary, and Howard in front of a live audience at GenCon Indy to talk about writing love scenes.
 They’re not easy to get right, and they can be even more difficult to talk about it in a way that leaves the Writing Excuses team’s “clean” rating intact.

 We cover the ways in which the love scenes must support the story, and the importance of tension in setting those scenes up.
 Mary asks the question foremost in all our minds: how do you write a sex scene so that it’s not silly?
 Shanna fields it with aplomb, explaining how she lets the characters drive it, washing unintentional humor out of the scene.

 We also talk about how difficult it can be for those writing the POV of the opposite sex to get the head-space details right, and how love scenes fit into the pacing of your work.

 What You Missed: Prior to recording this episode, in an effort to get all the nervous giggles and snerky titters worked out of our live audience, Mary read a portion of a recently released Pathfinder novel in her “one-nine-hundred” voice.
 No, we did not record it.
 Some things are meant to be loved, then lost.

 Audiobook Pick-of-the-Week: Shanna plugged "One Hot Summer," but the actual title is One Long Hot Summer.
 It is not currently available Audible, but it's available on Amazon at the link above.
 There are lots of OTHER things on Audible for you to listen to, including four titles featuring Shanna Germain.

 Writing Prompt: Put your characters in a place they cannot escape, and keep them there.

-This entry was posted on Sunday, September 16th, 2012 at 4:29 pm and is filed under Characters, Pacing, Romance, Scenes.
+This entry was posted on Sunday, September 16th, 2012 at 4:29 pm and is filed under Characters, Pacing, Romance, Scenes, Season 7.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.